Rangers vs. Twins Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- The Rangers' Max Scherzer (12-5) will make his 25th start of the season.
+- Jordan Montgomery (8-10) will take to the mound for the Rangers and make his 27th start of the season.

 |Opponent